Restricted Access Thesis

 The reason for writing this capstone is to share information gathered from middle level students that have difficulties learning in a traditional classroom.
 The main idea of this capstone is to demonstrate learning in the outdoors increases motivation and enthusiasm of low performance students.
 The focus of writing this paper explains that the amount of time that children spend in the outdoors has decreased in just a few years.
 Less amount of time spent in the outdoors has created a generation of individuals that have become less knowledgeable of the environment and the importance of nature's offerings.
 This project set out to improve academics by intensively using the outdoors as the classroom.
 The results show that learning outdoors improved student eagerness for being outside and preference for learning outdoors rather than learning indoors.

 Jeffery, Paul, "Outdoor learning as an alternative to the classroom for struggling students: does it increase motivation and enthusiasm?"
 (2006).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 1002.